saflo76/shellkit/README.md

 alternative ciphers to the default one, ``sk-ssh-ciperf`` automates a benchmark for each one reporting the rate results.
-Each cipher test is done by first logging the remote host into ssh's master mode (to exclude handshake lag from timing) and then detecting the time to send or receive a data buffer.\
+Each cipher test is done by first logging the remote host into ssh's master mode (to exclude handshake lag from timing) and then timing the effort to send or receive a data buffer.\
 Example of probing a host in a gigabit LAN network:
 ```
 $ sk-ssh-ciperf user@192.168.1.100